Benefits to the local community

 Environmental – operating sustainability and managing our waste responsibly

-This is driven in part by the Public Services (Social Value) Act, which came into force on 31 January 2013.
-The Act requires people who commission public services to think about how they can also secure wider social, economic and environmental benefits, so we as a service provider need to think about how we can deliver that.
+The Public Services Act partly drives this.
+The Act came into force on 31 January 2013.
+The Act requires people who commission public services to think about how they can also secure wider social, economic and environmental benefits.
+So we as a service provider need to think about how we can deliver that.

 We are passionate about providing broader value because we know it makes good business sense.
-Here at Allied, we know that spending more of our money locally can help to build stronger communities, improve health and better the environment.
+Here at Allied, we know that spending more of our money locally can help to build stronger communities.
+It can also improve health and better the environment.
+Local communities have our commitment to bringing additional support.
+We encourage all of our staff to play their part.